 Each person who may be involved with any action that requires a review of the official text is cautioned to consult the Arizona Revised Statutes and Arizona Administrative Code.
 Note that any dates appearing at the top or bottom of pages contained herein do not indicate the date that the particular statute or rule or regulation was enacted, adopted, or amended.

 Purpose

-Laws 1984, Ch.
-251, 1 and 40 provide:
+Laws 1984, chapter 251, section 1 is amended to read:

-Section 1 Purpose
+Section 1.
+Purpose

 The purposes of this act are to: